Enter coefficients in descending order of s, specify the significant figures, and specify with which mode to do the calculations.

 .

-function has not been implemented yet, so this application only does numerical Routh-Hurwitz calculations.
-Feel free to contribute on GitHub.
+function has not been implemented yet, so this app only does numerical Routh-Hurwitz calculations.
+Fork me on GitHub

 Also, if you don't have adblock on, you may notice an ad below.
 If you wanted to click it, that'd be a big help.
 No pressure.